 - Beast Lore tells you information about the type of pet you have, including its category, diet, and lore.

-- Rapid Fire is a Hunter's most important cooldown.
-It increases your ranged attack speed by 40% for 15 seconds, which also affects your Aimed Shot cast time.
-This is a huge damage increase and should be used when you need the extra damage the most.
+- Rapid Fire is a Hunters's most important cooldown.
+It increases your ranged attack speed by 40% for 15 seconds.

 Hunter Utility Spells